apache/jackrabbit-oak/oak-run/README.md

     * server      : Run the Oak Server.
     * console     : Start an interactive console.
     * explore     : Starts a GUI browser based on java swing.
+    * graph       : Export the segment graph of a segment store to a file.
     * check       : Check the FileStore for inconsistencies
     * primary     : Run a TarMK Cold Standby primary instance
     * standby     : Run a TarMK Cold Standby standby instance